No Kum-sok

 No Kum-sok (January 10, 1932 – December 26, 2022) was a North Korean–born American engineer and aviator who served as a senior lieutenant in the Korean People's Army Air and Anti-Air Force during the Korean War.
 Under colonial rule, No was required to adopt a Japanese name, Okamura Kiyoshi.
 Approximately two months after the end of hostilities, he defected to South Korea in a MiG-15 aircraft, and was subsequently granted political asylum in the United States.
 He then adopted the English name Kenneth H. Rowe.

 Early life and education

 No as a toddler in 1935, with his father, who was a baseball player.

 No was born on January 10, 1932, in Shinko, Kankyōnan-dō, Korea, Empire of Japan (now in North Korea).

 During World War II, No supported Japan and considered becoming a kamikaze pilot, but his father was adamantly against it.
-No's support for Imperial Japan waned, and he became pro-Western, though he had to hide these views due to the dangers of being recognized in northern Korea at the time.
+No's support for Imperial Japan waned, and he became pro-American, though he had to hide these views due to the dangers of being recognized in northern Korea at the time.

 According to No, he attended a speech by Kim Il Sung in early 1948 as a teenager; although No was opposed to communism, he found Kim to be a capable orator.
 However, No had to keep his anti-Communist views hidden, due to the danger of what would happen if North Korean authorities had found out about them.